Yeonwha Lead-Zinc Property

-A qualified person has not completed sufficient work in order to classify historical resource estimates prepared by Kores for the Taebaek property as current mineral resources or reserves and the Company is not treating these historical estimates as prepared by KORES or otherwise as current mineral resources or reserves but as historical estimates for informational purposes only that should not be relied upon
+A qualified person has not completed sufficient work in order to classify historical resource estimates prepared by KORES for the Taebaek property as current mineral resources or reserves and the Company is not treating these historical estimates as prepared by KORES or otherwise as current mineral resources or reserves but as historical estimates for informational purposes only that should not be relied upon.

 Pursuant to a three-year option agreement dated October 9, 2006, referred to as the "Jangseong Option Agreement," Woulfe Mining issued the required notice to the Vendors to exercise the option on October 9, 2009.

 The Jangseong Option comprised two contiguous blocks, referred to as Yeonwha, which comprises five mining titles (Registration #s 76094, 76361, 76499, 76500, 76501); and Taebaek, which comprises three mining titles (Registration #s 76359, 76360, 76505).
-The company has since applied for an adjacent mining title and the total area of the titles is 2,133 hectares.
+The Company has since applied for an adjacent mining title and the total area of the titles is 2,133 hectares.

-Pursuant to the Option Agreement, Woulfe was required to pay US$50,000 in cash and an additional US$50,000 in cash or common shares of the company, at the discretion of the company (at the average closing price of the common shares for the 10 day trading average price prior to the payment date) in order to acquire a 100% interest for both the Yeonwha and Taebaek blocks.
+Pursuant to the Option Agreement, Woulfe was required to pay US$50,000 in cash and an additional US$50,000 in cash or common shares of the Company, at the discretion of the Company (at the average closing price of the common shares for the 10 day trading average price prior to the payment date) in order to acquire a 100% interest for both the Yeonwha and Taebaek blocks.
 Accordingly these payments were made.

-Woulfe Mining also must pay a further US$1 million in cash and US$ 1 million in cash or common shares of the company on development of the project, plus a 2% net smelter revenue royalty to the Vendors.
-Additionally, in order to keep the option in good standing, the company must complete a pre-feasibility study on the property within five years of the transfer of title to the company.
+Woulfe Mining also must pay a further US$1 million in cash and US$ 1 million in cash or common shares of the Company on development of the project, plus a 2% net smelter revenue royalty to the Vendors.
+Additionally, in order to keep the option in good standing, the Company must complete a pre-feasibility study on the property within five years of the transfer of title to the company.

 The Taebaek and Yeonwha properties form part of the Company's the longer term profile.
-The Company plans to model and evaluate these properties in the future in order to be determine their rank in the Company's project priority list for longer term development.
+The Company plans to model and evaluate these properties in the future in order to be determining their rank in the Company's project priority list for longer term development.